larik-22/svelte-auction/documentation/testing.md

 2. Try to prefill this url in the browser: `http://localhost:5173/?length=short&length=medium&weight=medium&feature=straight`
 3. Ensure correct checkboxes are checked in the filter section (length: short, medium; feature: straight; weight: medium)
 4. Ensure only `Hobbit Stick` auction is displayed
+5. Reset the filters by clicking on the `Reset filters` button
+6. Order filters by price in ascending and descending order by clicking the arrow near the `Price` label

 ### T5: Client validation when placing bid
 1. Open the client in the browser (`http://localhost:5173/`)